-Most schools undertake educational visits to museums to meet the history, geography, and science curricula.
-With Higher Education, Further Education and Lifelong Learning providers it is best to contact the organisations directly to understand how your work could fit with their programmes.
-At the other end of the spectrum, don’t forget early years learning providers working with the under-fives.
+Most schools undertake educational visits to museums to meet the requirements of their history, geography, and science curricula.
+With Higher Education, Further Education, and Lifelong Learning providers it is best to contact the organisations directly to understand how your work could fit with their programmes.
+At the other end of the spectrum are early years learning providers, who work with under-fives.

 Get people involved

 - Consider whether you could deliver learning programmes in partnership with another organisation so that you can share expertise and capacity.

 - Build relationships and talk with teachers and local schools.

 - Find out how a visit to your museum might fit with the curriculum and their priorities – they may be able to spot different connections and possibilities.

 - Discuss what resources they might need to make the visit run smoothly.
 You both want it to be a success!

 Museums are usually safe learning environments.
 Although is very unlikely that your users will be exposed to exploitative individuals you must still make every effort to prevent this from happening.
 This is for your benefit as well as that of vulnerable individuals.

 National Guidance for Child Protection in Scotland (2014) places a duty of care on all those who work with children and young people.
 This means that your museum has a responsibility to ‘do what is reasonable in all circumstances to safeguard the child’s health, development and welfare.’